LitoMore/honeypotoberfest/README.md

 ## I'm not asking you

+> [!WARNING]
-⭐️ Hey Hacktoberfest attendees!
-I can review you pull request faster if you star my project! ⭐️
+> ⭐️ Hey Hacktoberfest attendees!
+I can review you pull request faster if you star my project! ⭐️\

-💰 To get approval of the pull request much quicker and faster (Send me money) 💰
+> 💰 To get approval of the pull request much quicker and faster (Send me money) 💰

 ## License